Revenue Churn: A Comprehensive Guide for SaaS

 Understanding your revenue churn rate is crucial for any business.
 It's a direct indicator of your financial health and can significantly influence your growth trajectory.
 This section breaks down how to calculate both gross and net revenue churn, providing you with the tools to assess and improve customer retention.

-Gross Revenue Churn Rate Formula
+Gross Revenue Churn Formula

 Gross revenue churn is the simplest way to measure lost revenue.
 It focuses solely on the revenue lost from existing customers without considering any gains from upsells or expansions.
 Think of it as a raw measure of the revenue that walked out the door.